jsmod2-java-c/JSmod2-Core/README.md

 * We recommended you to set up in Windows Server 2008-2016 / Ubuntu Server 18.04.2 LTS

-* Python and pip are required
+* Python and Pip are required

 If there's no problem, Enter the following text to the terminal: